Use Reactive in React

 Outside the React Component

-You can also extract the logic for changing state to the store
+You can also extract the logic for changing state to the store file for reuse.

 store.ts